-Each league (MBYLL [www.mbyll.org] for the boys’ program, and Founders North Lacrosse League [fgll.org] for the girls' program for the girls’) mandates that we field teams of equal strength within each level.
+Our league (MYL [www.myl.org] for the boys’ and girls' programs mandates that we field teams of equal strength within each level.
 The coaches use the indoor sessions and early outdoor practices to gauge each player’s skill level, then work together in order to create balanced teams.

-For 2021, league registration is required prior to town regsitration.
-League registration ensures proper insuracne coverage for the season.
+For 2023, league registration is part of the town registration.
+League registration ensures proper insurance coverage for the season and year..

 When are the games scheduled?
 Are all of the games played in town?

-Games are on Sundays; times vary week to week.
-Both FNLL and MBYLL are a “travel” league.
+Classic games are on Sundays; times vary week to week.
 We play opposing teams in the Merrimack Valley, Cape Ann, and North Shore regions.
 Average travel time for away games is 30 minutes.
 Our home games are typically at NAHS or Carter Field.